zverok/saharspec/README.md

 its_block { is_expected.to send_message(Net::HTTP, :get).with('http://google.com').returning('not this time') }
 ```

-Note: there is [reasons](https://github.com/rspec/rspec-expectations/issues/934) why it is not in rspec-mocks, though, not very persuative for
+Note: there are [reasons](https://github.com/rspec/rspec-expectations/issues/934) why it is not in rspec-mocks, though, not very persuative for me.
-me.

 #### `expect { block }.to ret(value)` matcher